 ICBA strongly opposed the SEC proposal to raise the reporting threshold to $3.5 billion from $100 million for Form 13F reports filed by institutional investment managers.

-The SEC has expanded the nonaccelerated filer definition to include all “smaller reporting companies” – those with market capitalizations of less than $700 million and total annual revenues of less than $100 million.
+SOX 404(b) Relief.
+ICBA strongly supports the recent SEC’s final rules regarding nonaccelerated filers that expanded the nonaccelerated filer definition to include “smaller reporting companies” – those with market capitalizations of less than $700 million and total annual revenues of less than $100 million.
 Not only are these companies exempt from the auditor attestation requirements of SOX 404(b), but they may take advantage of scaled disclosure requirements.

+SEC Simplifies Disclosure Rules.
 ICBA also supports the SEC simplifying and eliminating duplicative disclosure requirements for SEC filers which will mitigate the reporting burden of smaller reporting companies.
-The SEC also has simplified the private offering rules particularly with respect to Rule 144 offerings which will help community banks raise capital.
+ICBA commends the SEC for simplifying the private offering rules particularly with respect to Rule 144 offerings which will help community banks raise capital.